visual storytelling

 To get started, you’ll want to pick elements that are a visual representation of the purpose of the story being told.

-High-quality stock photos and stock videos can provide the perfect backdrop for your narrative, while custom illustrations and infographics can help explain ideas and concepts that may be complex or hard to understand.
+High-quality stock photos and stock videos can provide the perfect backdrop for your story, while custom illustrations and infographics can help explain ideas and concepts that may be complex or hard to understand.

 A good visual story is a powerful way to engage and connect with other people.
 It provides the opportunity to create an emotional response in those receiving the story, making it memorable, inspiring, and impactful.